Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 > It's usually `/dev/TTYUSB1`.

-# Getting the high sampling rates on Zynq 70x0-based SDRs
+# Getting the high sampling rates

-> The B2x0-based SDRs can do high sampling rates out of the box, this heading only applies to the Zynq SDRs!
-On B2x0, just use CS8 and you'll be fine.
+> The B2x0-based SDRs can do high sampling rates out of the box, this heading only applies to the Zynq 70x0-based ones.

 When you first unbox the SDR and plug it in, it is likely to not be able to do much more than some 10 Msps.
 This is, because the stock firmware is quite limiting - the AD936x tuner can do much better.
 We can push it by doing the following: